angular/angular-ja/adev-ja/src/content/guide/testing/components-scenarios.en.md

 ### More async tests

-With the stubbe service returning async observables, most of your tests will have to be async as well.
+With the stubbed service returning async observables, most of your tests will have to be async as well.

 Here's a test that demonstrates the data flow you'd expect in the real world.